Why is My Dog Becoming Aggressive?

 A dog shows aggression towards a human or another dog who has interfered or interrupted aggression being shown caused by another trigger.

 Signs of aggression being shown by a dog who is in pain.
 Handle an injured dog with care as they may lash out if you unintentionally hurt them.
 Never use punishment methods on a dog.
-Inflicting pain on a dog by way of punishment can lead them to become aggressive towards the pain source.
+Inflicting pain on a dog through punishment can lead them to become aggressive towards the pain source.

 Aggressive behavior exhibited between two intact same-sex dogs in an attempt to vie for a mate.